-More than 80 students and their advisors gathered on Saturday, May 13th at the Victor Valley Museum in Apple Valley to face off in the 5th annual “Solar Cook-Off” Competition.
-Armed with materials such as cardboard, plexiglass, aluminum foil and recycled materials, the fourth- through twelfth-graders from across the High Desert participated in the event.
-The competition was hosted by the Mojave Desert Air Quality Management District and the Mojave Environmental Education Consortium, and organizers say it’s the only one of its kind in Southern California.
-Teams of two-to-five students from schools throughout the High Desert designed and built creative solar cookers and developed original recipes for the Cooker and Recipe competitions.
+More than 60 students and their advisors gathered on Saturday, May 12h at the Victor Valley Museum in Apple Valley to face off in the 6th Annual “Solar Cook-Off” Competition.
+Armed with materials such as cardboard, plexiglass, aluminum foil and home insulation, the fourth- through twelfth-graders from across the High Desert participated in the event.
+The one-of-a-kind event was hosted by the Mojave Desert Air Quality Management District and the Mojave Environmental Education Consortium, and organizers say it’s the only one of its kind in Southern California.
+Teams of two-to-five students from schools throughout the High desert designed and built creative solar cookers and developed original delicious recipes for the Cooker and Recipe competitions.

 First place teams in three age groups took home $250 and $200 cash prizes.

 The first-place winners for Design were: Desert Knolls Elementary (Soaring Eagles), Apple Valley (4-6); Twentynine Palms Junior High School (Team Trio), Twentynine Palms (7-9); and Apple Valley High School (Eco Clubbers), Apple Valley (10-12).
 Second place winners included: Lucerne Valley Elementary (The Crazy Cookers), Lucerne Valley (4-6), Daisy Gibson School (L.E.D.’s), Palmdale (7-9), and Apple Valley High School (B.A.C.K.S.).
 Rounding out the Design category were third place winners: Galileo Academy (All Fired Up), Victorville (4-6), Barstow Junior High School (BJHS Science Rockets), Barstow (7-9) , and Sultana Hihg School (Sultana Solar Bears), Hesperia (10-12).